 Application to the IR Honors Major occurs in the fall of Sophomore year.
-Criteria for admission includes a strong academic record at NYU (G.P.A. of 3.65 or better); completion of two of the four required core courses (International Politics POL-UA 700 and either Economics I or II), and progress toward or completion of the foreign language requirement.
+Criteria for admission includes a strong academic record at NYU (G.P.A. of 3.65 or better); completion of two of the four required core courses (International Politics POL-UA 700 and either Economics I or II).
 At the time of your application, you must have completed either Economic Principles I OR Economic Principles II AND POL-UA 700 International Politics.

 What is the difference between an IR and a Politics degree at NYU?

 IR is an interdisciplinary major.
 This means that it is comprised of courses taken from the fields of Politics, Economics, Area Studies and Foreign Language.
 While there is some overlap with the Politics major, students of IR are also expected to have a strong grasp of economics, foreign language, and the culture and politics of a particular region of their choice.
 In addition, IR is an honors only major.

 You must apply to the major and maintain a 3.65 GPA throughout your time as a major.